af-adam/phpfog-docs/getting-started/ssh.markdown

 	Enter same passphrase again:
 	This password is used to protect the private key.

-If the passphrases match, you'll generate a keypair.
+If the passphrases match, you'll get a keypair.

 	Your identification has been saved in /Users/PHPFog/.ssh/id_rsa.
 	Your public key has been saved in /Users/PHPFog/.ssh/id_rsa.pub.